hapijs/joi/API.md

   - `externals` - if `false`, the external rules set with [`any.external()`](#anyexternalmethod-description) are ignored, which is required to ignore any external validations in synchronous mode (or an exception is thrown).
 Defaults to `true`.
   - `messages` - overrides individual error messages.
 Defaults to no override (`{}`).
 Use the `'*'` error code as a catch-all for all error codes that do not have a message provided in the override.
 Messages use the same rules as [templates](#template-syntax).
 Variables in double braces `{{var}}` are HTML escaped if the option `errors.escapeHtml` is set to `true`.
   - `noDefaults` - when `true`, do not apply default values.
 Defaults to `false`.
-  - `nonEnumerables` - when `true`, inputs are shallow cloned to include non-enumerables properties.
+  - `nonEnumerables` - when `true`, inputs are shallow cloned to include non-enumerable properties.
 Defaults to `false`.
   - `presence` - sets the default presence requirements.
 Supported modes: `'optional'`, `'required'`, and `'forbidden'`.
 Defaults to `'optional'`.
   - `skipFunctions` - when `true`, ignores unknown keys with a function value.
 Defaults to `false`.
   - `stripUnknown` - remove unknown elements from objects and arrays.
 Defaults to `false`.